 "I'm trying to encourage my children to appreciate things in life that are free.
 That make you feel good.
 That not everything... has to have a value that's monetary.
 And this happens to be something that's there every day.
 That for a few moments you can go 'wow, that's pretty amazing'.
 I don't even know how that happens... but it's happening.”

 - Cielo, Skychology research participant

-3. May be a highly effective form of emotional self-regulation
+2. Appears to be a highly effective form of emotional self-regulation.

-The results of the study suggest looking up at the sky is an effective, everyday psychological and physiological wellbeing activity, with the potential to positively impact lives all across the world.
+These findings suggest looking up at the sky is an effective, everyday wellbeing activity, with the potential to positively impact lives all across the world.

 Experience Skychology for yourself, with this guided activity: